girishramnani/SPOJ-Scrapper/README.md

 ####Iteration ID:

 1) the actual requirement of the project is to create a lookup table to Question_name -> ID the first iteration would contain that much with a neat commandline tool.
-2) i know this application isnt big or does something magical but i have tried to make this project with TDD and also i like to make small things big ;->
+2) i know this application isnt big or does something magical but i have tried to make this project with TDD(also used travis CI) and also i like to make small things big ;->

 NOTE: here (#d) means features required to be implemented in the Iteration ID = d.